gaenseklein/slidenotes/tutorials/chart.md

  +++
 +++

-as you can see, there are four entrys in the options-area. the first two define the labels as they would apear aside or under the axis. then there is **dataset1**  and **dataset2**. with this we set a title for each set of values. lets see that in action on the next slide.
+as you can see, there are four entries in the *options-area*. the first two define the labels as they would appear aside or under the axis. then there is **dataset1**  and **dataset2**. with this we set a title for each set of values. let's see that in action on the next slide ➡︎

 ---
 ## experiment with it

-here you see the result of the chart-code of the last example. press escape and experiment with it as you like, then come back or continue on next slide. you are nearly through.
+here you see the result of the chart-code of the slide before. press escape and experiment with it as you like, then come back or continue on the next slide. you are almost through the tutorial!

 +++chart
 xaxis: months